tronmon/tronmon/README.md

-# 👋 Hi, I'm Haider Sagar Warsi (tronmon)
+# 👋 Hi, I'm  tronmon

-🎓 B.E. in Computer Science | B.N.M Institute of Technology | CGPA: 9.13
 🔍 Passionate about solving real-world problems using code
 🌍 I believe in continuous learning and meaningful contributions to society